AdobeDocs/experience-manager-65.en/help/sites-administering/ims-config-and-admin-console.md

 ![screen_shot_2018-09-17at115629pm](assets/screen_shot_2018-09-17at115629pm.png)

-If a federated IDP is configured during initial Admin Console setup, then the user will be redirected to the customer IDP for SSO.
+If a federated IDP is configured during initial [!DNL Admin Console] setup, then the user will be redirected to the customer IDP for SSO.

 The IDP is Okta in the below example: